R 281800Z APR 22

 4. Eligibility.
 The following attorneys are eligible to apply for reimbursement:

 4.a.
-All active duty and active reserve judge advocates are eligible for reimbursement under this program, except those who, at the time of application, have an approved separation or retirement date that would limit service to less than 179 days in fiscal year 2021.
+All Active Component and Active Reserve judge advocates are eligible for reimbursement under this program, except those who, at the time of application, have an approved separation or retirement date that would limit service to less than 179 days in fiscal year 2022.

 4.b.
-Judge advocates in the reserve, Selected Marine Corps Reserve, Individual Mobilization Augmentees-detachments, and Individual Ready Reserve are eligible if they have served, or are projected to serve, over 179 days in fiscal year 2021.
+Judge advocates in the Reserve, Selected Marine Corps Reserve, Individual Mobilization Augmentation Detachment, and Individual Ready Reserve are eligible if they have served, or are projected to serve, over 179 days in fiscal year 2022.

 5. Qualifying Expenses.

 5.a.
-Attorneys may be reimbursed once each fiscal year for the costs of active (or equivalent) membership in a state or U.S. territorial bar association incurred while in military service or employment with the Marine Corps.
+Attorneys may be reimbursed once each fiscal year for the costs of active (or equivalent) membership in a bar association of a state or U.S. territory incurred while in military service or employment with the Marine Corps.
 If the attorney is a member of multiple bar associations, reimbursement will only be authorized for the lowest cost bar association fee (e.g., if a jurisdiction waives or reduces costs for an attorney on active duty, that judge advocate cannot claim another licensing authority's higher fees).
 Membership in a jurisdiction's bar association may be reimbursed only if the jurisdiction requires such membership in order to practice law in their jurisdiction.

 5.b.
-Attorneys who pay bar association membership fees, either annually or biennially (i.e., every two years), may request reimbursement during the fiscal year in which they pay the fees.
+Attorneys who pay bar association membership fees, either annually or biennially (e.g., every two years), may request reimbursement during the fiscal year in which they pay the fees.

 5.c.
 Mandatory charges associated with bar association membership in active (or equivalent) status are reimbursable, including periodic dues and universally-assessed fees and surcharges.
 However, reimbursement of expenses associated with obtaining academic degrees (including juris doctorate and master of laws degrees) or maintaining membership in optional professional societies or bar sections is not authorized.
 The following are also unauthorized expenses: examination preparation courses, examination fees, any voluntary fee or donation, costs for continuing legal education (CLE) events or materials, CLE waiver fees, payments in lieu of CLE, online payment or processing fees (unless online payment is mandatory), convenience fees, late fees, fees for more than one bar association membership, travel costs, or costs incurred to obtain other professional licenses.